 STEP 6: Put seeds in a bowl and toss with olive oil, salt, pepper or desired seasonings (photo 4).

 STEP 7: Spread the seeds in a single layer on a prepared baking sheet.
-Bake to desired crispness; 10-15 minutes (photo 5).
+Bake to desired crispness; usually 10-15 minutes depending on the seeds (photo 5).